-The application of a 5-acre open refuse area limitation will be more manageable for the Low Platform option based on the maximum refuse excavation and fill depth of approximately 15 feet, allowing that option to utilize the entire 5-arce area for work activities.
-The Hybrid 2 and Full Excavation options have significant excavation depth requirements of up to and in excess of 110 feet.
-If the horizontal footprint of the open refuse area is limited to 5 acres, the available work area within the excavation, or excavation floor, will be reduced in size based on depth and the space consumed by the side slopes required for a stable excavation.
-Side slopes are assumed to range from 1:1 (horizontal to vertical) to 2:1.
-To maintain an effective work area size for these two options, it is likely that the excavation within thick refuse will need to progress in lifts (i.e., 30 feet deep), progressively excavating the entire landfill surface down one lift at a time.
-Excavation in lifts would still require the 5-acre open refuse area limitation, which could be achieved through the installation of a temporary landfill cap phased behind the progressing lift excavation.

-If material screening will take place for on-site reuse of contaminated, competent backfill material, 5 acres may not be an adequate exposed refuse work area to accommodate continuous excavation, vehicle loading, screening, stockpiling, and backfill of material.
-The depth of excavation and layback of slopes will also factor into area requirements.
-It may be possible to use a non-open refuse area on the site for material processing and handling; however, the area would have to be set up to manage the contamination and protect clean areas.

-If more than 5 acres of open refuse area is allowed, concurrent construction activities will have more available space; however, work progression may not directly result in a decrease in schedule requirements.
-If the rate of onsite excavation can increase, available trucking and road capacity and the capacity of the export receiving facility may then become limiting factors, as discussed in Sections 2.6.2.4 and 2.6.3.

-Note that reuse of the screened material on site will be subject to regulatory approval.
-Environmental regulators may require any exhumed refuse to be disposed of at a permitted facility meeting current standards without the option to reuse on site.
-The FWLE project has been allowed to reuse refuse material on site; however, the quality of that material is better understood, and the scale of that work is significantly smaller than that proposed for OMF South.

-The hauling of contaminated material will be in fully enclosed intermodal containers.
-If material is determined to be hazardous, hauling requirements will need to be verified based on the material.

-Vehicles and equipment driving through a contaminated area will likely need to cross a wheel wash as they exit the area to clean the tires and avoid tracking contaminated material elsewhere on site and off site.

-Each of the three options will result in refuse retained on site, which will require the preservation, or reinstallation, of a permanent landfill cap system, LFG system, and groundwater monitoring system.
+- excess of 110 feet.
+If the horizontal footprint of the open refuse area is limited to 5 acres, the - 2 available work area within the excavation, or excavation floor, will be reduced in size based on - 3 depth and the space consumed by the side slopes required for a stable excavation.
+Side slopes - 4 are assumed to range from 1:1 (horizontal to vertical) to 2:1.
+To maintain an effective work area - 5 size for these two options, it is likely that the excavation within thick refuse will need to - 6 progress in lifts (i.e., 30 feet deep), progressively excavating the entire landfill surface down one - 7 lift at a time.
+Excavation in lifts would still require the 5-acre open refuse area limitation, which - 8 could be achieved through the installation of a temporary landfill cap phased behind the - 9 progressing lift excavation. - 10 If material screening will take place for on-site reuse of contaminated, competent backfill - material, 5 acres may not be an adequate exposed refuse work area to accommodate - continuous excavation, vehicle loading, screening, stockpiling, and backfill of material.
+The - depth of excavation and layback of slopes will also factor into area requirements.
+It may be - possible to use a non-open refuse area on the site for material processing and handling; - 15 however, the area would have to be set up to manage the contamination and protect clean - 16 areas. - 17 If more than 5 acres of open refuse area is allowed, concurrent construction activities will have - more available space; however, work progression may not directly result in a decrease in - 19 schedule requirements.
+If the rate of onsite excavation can increase, available trucking and - 20 road capacity and the capacity of the export receiving facility may then become limiting factors, - as discussed in Sections 2.6.2.4 and 2.6.3. - Note that reuse of the screened material on site will be subject to regulatory approval. - 23 Environmental regulators may require any exhumed refuse to be disposed of at a permitted - 24 facility meeting current standards without the option to reuse on site.
+The FWLE project has - been allowed to reuse refuse material on site; however, the quality of that material is better - understood, and the scale of that work is significantly smaller than that proposed for OMF - 27 South. - 28 The hauling of contaminated material will be in fully enclosed intermodal containers.
+If material - 29 is determined to be hazardous, hauling requirements will need to be verified based on the - 30 material. - 31 Vehicles and equipment driving through a contaminated area will likely need to cross a wheel - wash as they exit the area to clean the tires and avoid tracking contaminated material - 33 elsewhere on site and off site. - Each of the three options will result in refuse retained on site, which will require the - 35 preservation, or reinstallation, of a permanent landfill cap system, LFG system, and - 36 groundwater monitoring system.
 The Full Excavation approach may be able to remove

-LFG-generating material through screening; however, contaminated soil may still result in contaminated soil vapor that will need management.
+- 1 LFG-generating material through screening; however, contaminated soil may still result in - 2 contaminated soil vapor that will need management.